aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 ### <a id="codelenses"></a> CodeLenses

+The Toolkit uses [CodeLenses](#terms-codelenses) as a shortcut to launching `aws-sam` [Debug Configurations](#debug-configurations).

+Some users find CodeLenses visually distracting, while others use the Toolkit for features not related to local debugging.
+The Toolkit's CodeLenses are enabled by default, but can be disabled in the Toolkit settings.

+The CodeLenses discussed below only appear for languages/runtimes that the Toolkit provides support for (see [Introduction](#introduction)).

 #### CodeLenses in SAM Template files

-The Toolkit adds [CodeLenses](#terms-codelenses) to SAM Template files, above every resource of type `AWS::Serverless::Function`.
-These CodeLenses provide users with an alternate way of launching `aws-sam` [debug configurations](#debug-configurations).
+The Toolkit adds CodeLenses to SAM Template files, above every resource of type `AWS::Serverless::Function`.
+These CodeLenses provide users with an alternate way of launching `aws-sam` debug configurations.

 Two CodeLenses are added: "Run Locally", and "Debug Locally".
 The only difference between the two is whether or not a debugger is involved.
-When users click either CodeLens, the TODO : LEFT OFF
+When users click either CodeLens, the Toolkit shows a selection picker.
+The picker presents users with the following choices:

-Every Debug Configuration that references a SAM Template and resource pairing will produce a CodeLens above that resource.
-When clicked, these CodeLenses launch the corresponding debug session, as if the user selected that debug configuration and pressed Debug from VS Code's Debug view.
+-   "Invoke \<Debug Configuration Name\>" - The picker contains one of these for every debug configuration found that references this SAM Template and resource.
+If users select this choice, the toolkit launches the corresponding debug configuration, as if the user launched it from VS Code's Debug view.

-An additional CodeLens is placed above every template resource of type `AWS::Serverless::Function` called "Add Debug Configuration".
-Clicking this CodeLens produces a pre-filled `aws-sam` Debug Configuration in `launch.json` capable of performing a [local invoke](#sam-template-resource-local) of the associated resource.
+-   "Add Debug Configuration" - If users select this choice, the toolkit produces a pre-filled `aws-sam` Debug Configuration, configured to invoke the resource being acted on.
+Users are taken to the new entry in `launch.json` instead of starting a debug session.

 #### CodeLenses in Code files

-CodeLenses in code files assist with debugging standalone Lambda function handlers.
+The Toolkit adds CodeLenses to functions considered [eligible Lambda handlers](#eligible-lambda-handler).

+Two CodeLenses are added: "Run Locally", and "Debug Locally".
+The only difference between the two is whether or not a debugger is involved.
+When users click either CodeLens, the Toolkit shows a selection picker.
+The picker presents users with the following choices:

+-   "Invoke \<Debug Configuration Name\>" - The picker contains one of these for every debug configuration found that references this lambda handler.
+This includes debug configurations that directly reference this function, and those that reference this function through SAM Template resources.
+If users select this choice, the toolkit launches the corresponding debug configuration, as if the user launched it from VS Code's Debug view.
-A "Create Debug Configuration" CodeLens appears over functions considered eligible Lambda handlers.
-Clicking this CodeLens produces a pre-filled `aws-sam` Debug Configuration in `launch.json` capable of locally debugging a [standalone Lambda](#standalone-lambda), and opens `launch.json`.
+-   "Add Debug Configuration" - If users select this choice, the toolkit produces a pre-filled `aws-sam` Debug Configuration, configured to directly invoke the function being acted on.
+Users are taken to the new entry in `launch.json` instead of starting a debug session.

-CodeLenses also appear over functions that match `standalone-lambda` Debug Configurations.
-When clicked, these CodeLenses invoke the associated Debug Configuration as if they were launched from the Debug View of VS Code.

-Some users may find CodeLenses within code files distracting, particularly if they are using the Toolkit for features not related to local debugging.
-Toolkit settings can be used to enable and disable CodeLenses.
-CodeLenses only appear for languages/runtimes that the Toolkit has implemented Debug support for.

 ## Appendix